威尔逊私下里请教柯西金应该在哪方面加强对中国禁运,柯答不出来。

 Mr. Kosygin took note of this.
 He said

 that the Chinese were trading increasingly with the Japanese.
+But their problem was that, because of their

 internal economic failures, they had few goods to sell.
 In reply to questions